 As part of the service Psycruit provides to clients, your responses may be used to create profile reports that describe your preferences, approaches to work and may predict future behaviour.
 Criterion’s clients may use these to inform them during selection and/or development decisions.
 By providing these responses you are agreeing to this type of profiling.
 Remember, you can withdraw your consent at any time.

 All profiling is undertaken by suitable algorithms that act in the same way for every individual.
 The mathematical processes are grounded in over 25 years of research here at Criterion and draw on decades of research from other business psychologists.
 The only information used to create profiles is the information you as a participant provide, we do not include information from third parties.
+Profiles are designed to help aid the decisions of humans, the platform does not make automatic decisions itself.

 Use of ‘cookies’